LinkedIn Guide

 How?

-It helps inspect and debug potential issues in your content by providing previews which include:
+It helps you inspect and debug potential issues in your content by providing previews which include:

 ◾ The cover image for your link.